 At first, this plugin looks like a very easy way of informing drop-shipping companies you work with new orders.
 In this way, you can sell their products as your own in your web store, and when an order arrives, an email gets sent to the supplying company.

-But this plugin takes the process somewhat further, just by accommodating for status updates.
+But this plugin makes the process somewhat further, just by accommodating for status updates.
 It depends on the willingness of the supplier to cooperate, but if they do, you will only need to spend limited time on managing orders.
 This plugin even keeps track of the amount of money you owe the supplier.

 This is one of the favorites when it comes to originality.
-By adding certain extra functions to WooCommerce you are instantly capable of becoming ‘the new eBay’.
+By adding certain extra functions to WooCommerce store you are instantly capable of becoming ‘the new eBay’.
 This plugin allows you to run one or more auctions for your products, including countdown timer and bid history.

 After winning bid is decided, the bidder can pay for their article right away, where everything is managed by WooCommerce.
 There is a ‘My Auctions’ section so bidders can keep track.

-Everything sounds pretty obvious for an auction site, but don’t forget it is still WooCommerce we’re talking about.
+Everything sounds pretty obvious for an auction site, but don’t forget it is still WooCommerce demo we’re talking about.
 Pretty impressive if you take my opinion.

 Subscriptions are mostly used to allow recurring payments.
 This plugin is a very simple but powerful tool to sell subscriptions for online access, newspapers, products, etc. In addition to this, it synchronizes with many popular payment gateways.
 So when a customer cancels his/her subscription with the provider itself, the subscription gets canceled in your store as well.